carmina-hatnean/Test-cases/README.md

 ----------------

 **Description:**
-Check if forgot password functionality works as expedted and an email with reset password link is sent.
+Check if forgot password functionality works as expected and an email with reset password link is sent.

 **Steps to Reproduce:**
 1. Go to www.website.com/login